BULIMIA NERVOSA AND YOUR TEETH

 GETTING DENTAL TREATMENT FOR THE EFFECTS OF BULIMIA NERVOSA

-If you are currently in the grips of bulimia nervosa or you know someone who is, the talk to your dentist about this problem.
+If you are currently in the grips of bulimia nervosa or you know someone who is, then talk to your dentist about this problem.
 Your dentist at Midtown Dentistry can work with you and your health care team to help minimize the damage to your teeth and gums while you conquer this condition.

 We might recommend additional fluoride treatments during dental visits, or the use of a special fluoride gel to use at home.
-Regular dental visits will enable us to pick up any early signs of infections or decay so they can be treated before they progress, or alternatively we might be able to provide you with something to help protect your teeth against the stomach acids.
+Regular dental visits will enable us to pick up any early signs of infections or decay so they can be treated before they progress, or alternatively, we might be able to provide you with something to help protect your teeth the stomach acids.

-CARING FOR YOU TEETH AT HOME
+CARING FOR YOUR TEETH AT HOME

 - Do not brush your teeth immediately after vomiting as your tooth enamel will still be slightly soft after being exposed to the stomach acids.